yigit/android-priority-jobqueue/README.md

 - - [Path's fork of greenDAO](https://github.com/path/greenDAO) . ([original repo](https://github.com/greenrobot/greenDAO))

 ### Building
+We are in the process of moving build system from ant to gradle.
+Right now, you can build with gradle but if you want to run tests, you'll need ant.

 * Clone the repo
 * `> cd jobqueue`
 * `> ant clean build-jar`
+*
 This will create a jar file under _release_ folder.

 #### Running Tests